- What are the Admission Criteria?

-At the College of Mount St. Joseph, we look at each student as an individual.
+At Mount St. Joseph University, we look at each student as an individual.
 Your interests, aptitude and potential for academic success are taken into consideration when you apply to the Mount.
-The College's admission decision is one of eligibility rather than selection.
+The University's admission decision is one of eligibility rather than selection.

 We offer more than 35 undergraduate majors, six graduate degree programs, certificate programs, and licensure programs in education.
 To view a complete list of our majors and minors, go to the academics section of our website.

 The Office of Student Administrative Services looks forward to working with you to explore ways to make a Mount education affordable.
-About 80 percent of our students receive financial assistance to help meet their college expenses.
-We're here to answer your questions about college costs and eligibility for financial assistance including scholarships.
+About 80 percent of our students receive financial assistance to help meet their university expenses.
+We're here to answer your questions about university costs and eligibility for financial assistance including scholarships.
 For more information on cost, check out the tuition section of our website.

-For more information on transferring credits to the Mount, visit the college catalog.
+For more information on transferring credits to the Mount, visit the university catalog.